jan-bogaerts/mark/src/markdownCode.md

 ### gpt service
 - the GPT service is a global singleton that is responsible for communicating with the open-ai api backend.
 It is primarily used by transformers that perform more specific tasks.
 - the service uses the openai node.js library to communicate with the backend.
-- it provides a function that other services (or components) can call to send an api request to open-ai.
+- sendRequest: other services (or components) can call to send an api request to open-ai.
   - this function accepts a list (called `messages`) json objects that contain a `role` and `content` field.
   - this `messages` list is sent to openai using the `createChatCompletion` function.
-  - if the request fails, the service will retry 3 times before giving up and raising an error.
+  - if the request fails, the service will retry 3 times before giving up and raising an error (use the async-es lib).
-- the service also provides a method to retrieve the list of available models.
-To retrieve this list, the openai nodejs library is used.
+- getModels: a method to retrieve the list of available models.
+  - To retrieve this list, the openai nodejs library is used. `(await this.openai.models.list())?.data?.map((model) => model.id) ?? [];`
+  - only try to retrieve the list of models if there is a key available
+  - if there is no key available, show a dialog message to the user asking him to provide a valid open-ai api key.
+Only ask 1 time.
+Return an empty list.
+  - sort the list
+  - after retrieving the list from openai, store in local variable. if this variable is set, return this instead of retrieving the value.
+- apiKey: stores the api key to use when creating the openAI object.
+  - load from localStorage (globally available) during construction of the service
+- setApiKey: updates the api key
+  - save to localStorage
+  - recreate openAI object `new OpenAI({apiKey, dangerouslyAllowBrowser: true})`.
+  - reset flag so errors can be shown again
+- only instantiate the OpenAI library if a valid apiKey is provided

 ### result-cache service
 - this service manages previously retrieved results for transformers.